instantdb/instant/client/www/pages/docs/auth/clerk.md

 ## Usage

 Use Clerk's `getToken` helper to get a session JWT for your signed-in user.
-Then call Instant's `db.auth.signInWithIdToken` with the jwt and the client name you set on the Instant dashboard.
+Then call Instant's `db.auth.signInWithIdToken` with the JWT and the client name you set on the Instant dashboard.

 When you call `db.auth.signInWithIdToken`, Instant will verify that the JWT was signed by your Clerk app.
 If verified, Instant use the email in the JWT's claims to lookup your user or create a new one and create a long-lived session.
 Be sure to call Instant's `db.auth.signOut` when you want to sign the user out.